 If I haven’t convinced you yet to try no-knead bread, perhaps this post will.
-These perfect little rolls are so good that I’ve had to stash them in my freezer just so that I won’t eat them all up.
-Sure, they’re just a 30 second nuke away from being warm and delicious again, but at least the freezer has slowed me down a little ;)
+These easy little Focaccia Rolls are so good that I’ve had to stash them in my freezer just so that I won’t eat them all up.
+Sure, they’re just 30 seconds in the microwave away from being warm and delicious again, but at least the freezer has slowed me down a little ;)

 See this recipe used in my weekly meal prep.

 No-Knead Focaccia Rolls

 These Focaccia Rolls are really easy, but they do need to take their sweet time.
 You’ll need to start them the day before, so plan ahead.
 Actual hands-on time is probably less than 30 minutes, most of which is dedicated to shaping the dough into the rolls.
 All of the “work” is done by the yeast as the dough ferments overnight.

 I brushed each roll with olive oil and then sprinkled Italian seasoning on top.
 I love the texture that the olive oil gave the rolls, but you could certainly make them without if you want.
 Also, you could mix dry herbs right into the dough (with the other dry ingredients in the beginning) and have an herb-infused roll.
 There are so many possibilities.
 Run with it!

 As I mentioned above, I love freezing these Focaccia Rolls!
 Just make sure to cool the rolls completely at room temperature to prevent condensation, then place them in a gallon-sized freezer bag, and pop them in the freezer.
 Then you can just take a couple out at a time to thaw as needed.
 They thaw quickly at room temperature, or if you want to rewarm them, just wrap them in foil and pop them in a hot oven for a few minutes.
 Done!